 Weekend services at Auckland Ev are all about Jesus.
 Whether through singing, giving or the message, we want to be captivated by Jesus and know Him better.
 When followers of Jesus gather in one place around His word, something special happens.
 God is heard.
 Hearts are healed.
 Hope is restored.
 Faith grows.
 And relationships are forged that stand the test of time.
 Come and join us!

-We are one church family in two locations.
+We are one church family across three campuses.